- Receive the higher rate of the mobility component of Disability Living Allowance (DLA)

 Parking

-Car parks are available across Lincolnshire including council owned car parks and private car parks.
-Please ensure you check the signs in the car park as to regards to charges and time limits before leaving you parked vehicle.
+Car parks are available across Lincolnshire, including council owned car parks and private car parks.
+Please ensure you check the signs in the car park regarding charges and time limits before leaving your parked vehicle.

 Information on council owned car parks are available on each local authority website: